 There is no such thing as hard and fast rules for anything, but there are principles that apply to everything.
 When in your home, under normal day-to-day circumstances, there is no one specifically seeking to do harm to you and yours and, in general, there is no one out there looking to rob your possessions.
 This is a base line assumption for planning.

 Some good examples of passive perimeter protection are the lights that come on or alarms that sound off when triggered.
-Usually, these are battery operated, solar charged and sometimes synchronized to professional alarm companies.
+Usually, these are battery operated, solar charged and sometimes linked with professional alarm companies.

 Some good active measures for static perimeter protection on low threat environments are walls or fences as well as dogs.
 These options provide an actual physical deterrent to someone intending to penetrate your perimeter.
 As a physical barrier, they are considered as an active measure, whereas noise and light, are considered passive measures, as they are only psychological deterrents.